Home | Site Map | Postwar Lionel | Modern Lionel | Soviet Trains | Contact Us |

 Photo of the right side of the tender.

-The tender works great and it has a nice sounding whistle.
+The tender works great -- plus it has a nice sounding whistle.

 An "aerial" view of the tender.